The cast of Red Riding Hood.

 - He humors Roxanne when she comes to plead for her brother to be released, including letting her strip off to offer her body to him, before dismissing her, clearly amused by her actions in spite of her obvious distress and humiliation.

 - When he uses Valerie as bait to lure the Wolf, he makes a point of forcing her to wear a wolf mask and parading her through the village to shame her as a supposed witch.

 - Large Ham: Easily the hammiest character in the film.

-- Shoot the Dog: He kills one of his men after they are bitten by the Wolf, as "a man bitten is a man cursed".
+- Shoot the Dog: He kills one of his men after being bitten by the Wolf, as "a man bitten is a man cursed".
 He himself is later on the receiving end of this.

-- Well-Intentioned Extremist: He just wants to rid the word of evil.
-Even if that includes hurting or killing a few innocent people if they get in the way and acting like a tyrannical Jerkass.
+- Well-Intentioned Extremist: He just wants to rid the world of evil.
+Even if that includes hurting or killing a few innocent people if they get in the way and acting like a tyrannical jerkass.

 Husband to Suzette and father to Lucie and Valerie.
 He loves his family, though he struggles to support them due to being a poor drunkard.